Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 they've been assigned.

 Suppose we're rendering a 400x304 image of the scene "cornell\_box.json" with five worker nodes.
-In total we have 1900 8x8 pixel blocks to render and the master will instruct each node to render 380 of those blocks, as shown below.
+In total we have 1900 8x8 blocks to render and the master will instruct each node to render 380 of them.
 In the case that the number of nodes doesn't evenly divide the number of blocks the remainder are given to the last worker.